 So, there are no details on how to develop or implement a feature mentioned in the user story.

-It’s a completely user-centered description that needs to give an overview of how people interact with digital products and benefit from them.
+It’s a completely user-centered description that needs to give an overview of how people interact with and benefit from digital products.

 What is User Story Mapping?

-User story mapping is the process of creating and visually depicting a user story, which gives an overview of the user’s experience interacting with the product.
+User story mapping is the process of creating and visually depicting a user story that gives an overview of the user’s experience interacting with the product.

-User story mapping is a major part of the agile methodology responsible for planning, prioritizing, and structuring the work.
+User story mapping is a major part of the agile methodology that is responsible for planning, prioritizing, and structuring the work.

 This information should serve as a framework to guide entire project teams – developers, designers, project managers, etc. – and keep them focused on the real needs of the end-users.